webblyss/assigment/readMe.md

 To install and run the Task Management API, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
+1. Clone the repository: `git clone https://github.com/webblyss/assigment`
-2. Navigate to the API directory: `cd api`
+2. Navigate to the API directory:
+3.  `cd assignment`
+4.  `cd backend`
-3. Create a virtual environment (optional but recommended):
+5. Create a virtual environment (optional but recommended):
    - On macOS and Linux:
      ```
      python3 -m venv env